Full course description

 - 100% online, self-paced training, providing instant access to course content

 - Interviews with current sustainability practitioners that bring the reporting concepts to life

 - Case Studies featuring U.S.-based organizations who report in accordance with GRI Standards

 - Review and test preparation aid available only through Arizona State University

 What you'll receive:

 If you complete this course, you will earn a Certificate of Completion from GRI.
-Our course is one requirement of GRI Certification and completes two out of four courses required before you qualify to take the optional GRI Professional Certification Exam.
-If you choose, the remaining 2 courses can be completed online via GRI Academy (note: these courses do cost more money to be paid directly to GRI Academy).
-All participants in our course will automatically receive a discount on the GRI Certification Exam if you choose to take the exam.
+Our course completes two out of four courses required before you qualify to take the optional GRI Professional Certification Exam.
+This course covers the topics of Introduction to sustainability reporting and the GRI Standards 2021 update as well as Reporting with GRI Standards 2021 update.
+If you choose to pursue GRI Professional Certification, the remaining 2 courses on Human Rights and the Sustainable Development Goals can be completed online via GRI Academy (note: these courses cost additional money to be paid directly to GRI).
+All participants in our course will automatically receive a 25% discount on the GRI Certification Exam if you choose to take the exam.

 “… I completed the GRI training course and found it to be one of the best online courses I have ever taken.
 And I was able to pass the GRI test with a 90%, so thank you!”